skysqlinc/skysql-docs/docs/FAQs.md

 No.

-MariaDB Enterprise Backup (mariabackup) is used for Replicated Transactions and Single Node Transactions service backups.
-MariaDB Enterprise Backup breaks up backups into non-blocking stages so writes and schema changes can occur during backups.
+MariaDB Backup (mariabackup) is used for Replicated Transactions and Single Node Transactions service backups.
+MariaDB Backup breaks up backups into non-blocking stages so writes and schema changes can occur during backups.

 ### **Are incremental backups available?**

 The backup service provides support for incremental backups.
-It is in preview state (Dec 2023).
+It is in preview state (October 2024).

 ### **How long are backups retained?**

-Backups for running and stopped services are retained for 30 days.
-If a service is deleted, no further backups for that service are produced and backups on hand are purged after 7 days.
+Backups for running and stopped services are retained for 7 days.

 ### **Can I set the retention window for automated backups?**

-No. Backup retention is not customer configurable.
+No. Currently, backup retention is not customer configurable.
 SkySQL Power Tier customers should contact us if an alternate retention schedule is required.

 ### **How do I restore my data from a SkySQL backup?**

 Request data restore by creating a support case in the [Customer Support Portal](https://support.skysql.com/).
 Please state what you need restored, and the desired restore point.
-Self service Restore functionality is available using the Backup service and [API](https://apidocs.skysql.com/) (in Preview as of Dec 2023)
+Self service Restore functionality is available using the Backup service and [API](https://apidocs.skysql.com/) (in Preview as of Oct 2024)

 ### **Can I request a partial restore of data from backup?**